-I’ve been wanting to eat at Prepkitchen for a long time, but never seemed to find a good time to go.
-So when I was recently in charge of picking a place to meet a friend who was in town for lunch and Del Mar was a good in between point for the two of us, I quickly jumped at the chance to have us meet at Prepkitchen and finally experience it.
+We’ve been wanting to eat at Prepkitchen for a long time, but never seemed to find a good time to go.
+So when we were recently in charge of picking a place to meet a friend who was in town for lunch and Del Mar was a good in between point for the two of us, we quickly jumped at the chance to have us meet at Prepkitchen and finally experience it.

 Prepkitchen is part of the Whisknladle family of restaurants and serves contemporary dishes with comfort food details for both lunch and dinner.

 As mentioned earlier, we ate at Prepkitchen for lunch and was pleasantly pleased by the menu.
 It had a good mix of both traditional lunch items like sandwiches and salads plus more eclectic entrees if you were looking for a more exciting lunch.

 We’d also heard good things about the bacon wrapped dates at Prepkitchen and that they were some of the best around so we ordered a plate as an appetizer for my friend and me.
 We were not disappointed.
 The bacon wrapped dates were made with blue cheese and turns out the “everything is better with cheese” mantra applies to bacon wrapped dates as well.
 Sweet, salty and creamy.
 Delicious.

 For my entrée, we got the tuna melt.
 It wasn’t that exciting, but it sounded like the right fit for the rare rainy San Diego day that was happening outside.
 This wasn’t your average tuna melt, though.
 It had aged gouda melted on top of a tuna salad that had a kick to it thanks to caramelized onions and remoulade.